imran22855/BitTrade-Pro/replit.md

 ## Overview

 BitTrader Pro is an automated Bitcoin trading application that provides real-time market data, algorithmic trading strategies, and portfolio management.
-The platform allows users to configure trading bots with various strategies (including Grid Trading, Moving Average Crossover, RSI, MACD, and Bollinger Bands), backtest them against historical data, and execute paper trading with a simulated $100,000 starting balance.
+The platform allows users to configure trading bots with various strategies (including Grid Trading, Traditional Grid Trading, Moving Average Crossover, RSI, MACD, and Bollinger Bands), backtest them against historical data, and execute paper trading with a simulated $100,000 starting balance.
 The application features real-time Bitcoin price charts on the Dashboard and supports multiple exchange integrations (Binance, Bitget, Coinbase, Kraken, Bybit) for fetching live price data.
 The system automatically uses exchange APIs when credentials are configured, falling back to CoinGecko when no exchange is active.

 ## User Preferences